LIS 534 – Information Architecture: Web Design for Usability

 Usability by example

-This assignment is designed to help enhance your understanding of major topics of this course through examples and collaborative learning.
+This group assignment is designed to help enhance your understanding of major topics of this course through examples and collaborative learning.
 Before class, you will first do the preparatory readings, and summarize key points from the readings.
-You will then apply what you have learned from the readings to the evaluation of two websites, and present your individual work as a web page using the XHTML and CSS techniques you have learned.
-In class, you will share and enhance your learning through group work and class discussion.
-Based on enhanced understanding of the topic, each group will synthesize your individual work, and submit a single report for evaluation.
+You as a group will then apply what you have learned from the readings to the evaluation of two websites, and present your work as a web page using the HTML and CSS techniques you have learned as part of this course.
+In class, you will present your work and enhance your learning through class discussion.

 Details of the assignment will be explained in class.
 This assignment relates to course objectives #1 to #4.